 All currently-enrolled students receive a printing quota of 400 sheets per year.
 This quota may be used for standard, 8.5" x 11", black-and-white prints only, and covers printing from any shared printer on all campuses.
 Printer quotas are reset to 400 sheets on July 1 of each year.
 At the end of the quota period, any remaining sheets available are not carried over to the next semester.
-Upon complete withdrawal from courses, graduation, or re-admission after a break in enrollment, students' quota will be deleted regardless of the remaining balance.
-Students may obtain additional sheets beyond the quota limit by adding flex dollars to their Tiger Tag Account online, or by visiting the Business Office.
+Upon complete withdrawal from courses, graduation, or readmission after a break in enrollment, students' quota will be deleted regardless of the remaining balance.
+Students may obtain additional sheets beyond the quota limit by adding flex dollars to their Tiger Tag Account online, or by visiting the Office of Student Accounts.
 The print quota has no cash value; there are no refunds or transfers to other students for unused quotas.

 To print from your own device, you will need to install the Papercut mobility print app.
 In order to set this up you will need to be on campus and connected to tigerWIFI.
-Go to mobileprintsetup.holyfamily.edu and follow the instructions.
+Please follow the instructions linked here.
 It's a one-time installation of the app.
 When it's time to print, follow the standard process.